towczare/jsp-sda/05_get-method-jsp/README.md

-# Bean Elements
+# Get method
-Example of bean elements usage
+Example of http get method

 ## How to run it?
 Follow the instructions mentioned in [hello-world-jsp example](../00_hello-world-jsp/README.md)